April 19, 2023

 Anti-malware programs are able only to remove malicious programs and prevent their launching in the protected system.
 This type of security tool can have some sort of system recovery abilities, but they are likely to fix system configurations and registry entries.
 Anti-malware software cannot remove malicious code from the programs infected by viruses.

 How to choose between antivirus and anti-malware software?

 If you do not use many programs and reinstallation will not take a lot of time, anti-malware software will be enough.
-This security tool class will help you recover the system after malware injection, but the third-party software recovery will be your business.
+This security tool class will help you recover the system after malware injection, but third-party software recovery will be your goal.
 This solution will likely be cheaper, even though this program may have the same protection features as antivirus tools.

 If you have a lot of various software on your PC or don’t want to spend a lot of time reinstalling the programs, antiviruses are your choice.
 They are more expensive, but you will recover both system apps/settings and installed software.

 Features of a great antivirus software